 The Michigan Center for Civic Education has directed the We the People…the Citizen and the Constitution program in Michigan since the program began in 1987 as a special program to commemorate the Bicentennial of the Constitution and Bill of Rights.

-Developed by the Center for Civic Education, the primary goal of We the People: The Citizen and the Constitution is to promote civic competence and responsibility among the nation’s upper elementary and secondary students.
+Developed by the Center for Civic Education, the primary goal of We the People: The Citizen and the Constitution is to promote civic competence, responsibility, appreciation, and enthusiasm for the Constitution and our societal issues among the nation’s upper elementary and secondary students.

-We the People engages students in a curriculum designed to foster understanding of the institutions of American democracy, including the Constitution and Bill of Rights.
-The culminating activity is a simulated congressional hearing in which students “testify” before a panel of volunteer attorneys, educators, and civic leaders.
+We the People engages students in a curriculum designed to foster understanding of the institutions of American democracy, including the Constitution with a specialization in the Bill of Rights.
+Culminating activities feature a simulated congressional hearing in which students “testify” before a panel of volunteer attorneys, educators, and civic leaders.
 A prepared response and a conversation between students and their panel of judges highlights the best of both student-centered pedagogy and Constitutional scholarship.

 During the State Finals, students have opportunities to address panels and testify on critical Constitutional questions of the day.
 Judges then engage our young Constitutional scholars in dialogue on the content, history, and current applications of the Constitution.

 We the People is a competition in the format of a simulated congressional hearing.
 Middle and High School classes present testimony and answer questions about historical, political, and Constitutional issues.
 Students are expected to be generalists in overall Constitutional knowledge and specialists in one of six units of in-depth study.
 Those are:

 - Unit 1: What are the Philosophical and Historical Foundations of the American Political System?

 - Unit 2: How Did the Framers Create the Constitution?